Rip’s Cleats are manufactured in Dawson Creek, BC. Dawson Creek is home of the world famous ‘Mile Zero Post of The Alaska Highway’.

 Frank Ripley is a local Dawson Creek Shoe Cobbler, he has been fixing boots from the Peace Region and beyond for over 50 years.
 As far as he knows, he’s the only cobbler from here to Anchorage, Alaska.
 Customers come from as far north as Dawson City, Yukon.

-How it started: at some time during the start of the cleat business Frank owner of Rip’s Shoe Re-nu, had a fall on ice resulting in a head injury requiring stitches.
-This brought about the idea of creating ice and snow fall protection.
-Being a master cobbler, Frank developed proto types of anti-slip devices that fit onto winter footwear.
-In 1991 following a massive weather change “Chinook” two ambulance drivers came to the shoe store commenting that the roads and streets were turning into a skating rink.
-“You need to build us something so we can stand up”.
-This was Frank’s first Cleat sale.
-Over the following 19 years Frank developed a design that would meet the needs and requirements of all industries.
+Rip’s Cleats™ started under the banner of Rip’s Shoe Re-Nu in 1978.
+Sometime during the start of the cleat business Frank, owner of Rip’s Shoe Re-Nu, had a fall on ice resulting in a head injury requiring stitches.
+This brought about the idea of Rip’s Cleats.
+Being a master cobbler, Frank developed prototypes of anti-slip devices that fit onto winter footwear.
+He gave these ice cleats to seniors in the community to try, with great success.
+In 1991 following a massive weather change resulting in a thaw-freeze cycle, two first responders came to the shoe store commenting that the roads and streets had turned into a skating rink.
+“You need to sell us some of those cleat things.
+We can’t stand up out there”.
+This was Frank’s first “Cleat” sale.

-Frank’s mother lives in Innisfail AB.
-Home of the RCMP dog trainers.
-At some point he provided samples of cleats for them to use.
-Then in 2010 the RCMP Dog Canine units were called to assist at the Olympic games being held in Whistler B.C..
-By the end of the Olympic Games all RCMP and Security staff were using the cleats.
+At some point Frank provided samples of cleats to canine training units in Innisfail, AB, home of his Mother.
+In 2010 these same units were called to assist at the Olympic games being held in Whistler B.C..
+By the end of the Olympic Games many first responder and security staff were using Rip’s Cleats.